 Evaluating Resource Allocation Efficiency: A Front-Line Manager's Guide

-Last month, a tech company's front-line manager discovered that 40% of her team's resources were stuck in low-impact projects while critical initiatives fell behind schedule.
-After implementing a structured resource allocation framework, she reduced resource waste by 35% and accelerated delivery times across high-priority projects by 60%.
+Last month, a tech company's front-line manager discovered that 40% of her team's resources were stuck in low-impact projects while critical initiatives fell behind.
+After implementing a structured framework, she reduced resource waste by 35% and accelerated delivery times by 60%.

 Understanding the Resource Allocation Challenge